-When you are migrating from one Email service provider (ESP) to another, you may notice some changes in your deliverability results after you send your first message.
+When you are migrating from one Email service provider (ESP) to another, you might notice some changes in your deliverability results after you send your first message.

 In this article, we will explain the main causes and solutions for the changed metrics.

 Your deliverability metrics can be affected based on the following reasons: